 During my time at a consultancy, I worked with one of the top four banks in Australia to tackle compliance training for employees.

 Employees were not complying with policies and regulations even after they've completed compliance training.
-The business have found that employees simply weren't retaining their learning because it was time-consuming and not engaging.
+The business found that employees simply weren't retaining their learning because it was time-consuming and not engaging.

 (Please note that the details showcased have been edited and anonymized to maintain confidentiality.)